Florida's Reptiles and Amphibians

 A juvenile gopher tortise

-Killing or wounding gopher tortoises is a third-degree felony and punishable by up to five years in prison, a $5,000 fine or both, it is also illegal to disturb a gopher tortise burrow.
+Protected by federal and state law - Killing or wounding gopher tortoises is a third degree felony and punishable by up to five years in prison, a $5,000 fine or both, it is also illegal to disturb a gopher tortise burrow.

-Gopher Tortoises need habitat with open, sunny areas where the plants that they feed on are able to grow, including scrub, dry pinelands, and dry prairies.
-The fruit of the gopher apple, saw palmetto berries, blackberries along with grasses, sedges and many other herbaceous plants make up the bulk of their diet.
-Gopher tortise habitat includes sandhill, dry pinelands, scrub, and dry prairie.
+Gopher Tortoises live in open, sunny areas where the plants they feed on are able to grow, this includes scrub, dry pineland, and dry prairie habitat on well drained sandy soils.
+The fruit of the gopher apple, saw palmetto berries, blackberries, along with grasses, sedges and other herbaceous plants make up the bulk of their diet.

-Sometimes erroneously referred to as a gopher turtle, the gopher tortoise lives to 50 plus years and is a "keystone species" which means that over 350 other animals rely on the burrows of the tortoise as a necessary part of their habitat, including the threatened Eastern Indigo Snake (Drymarchon corais couperi).
+Sometimes referred to as a gopher turtle, the gopher tortoise averages 9 to 11 inches long and may be up to 15 inches long, with a lifespan that can exceed 50 years, young tortise or hatchlings are yellowish orange color, adults are a dull grey or varying shade of dull brown.
+Known as a "keystone species" over 350 other animals rely on the burrows of the tortoise as a necessary part of their habitat, including the threatened Eastern Indigo Snake (Drymarchon corais couperi) and Burrowing Owl (Athene cunicularia).

 Florida Box Turtle - Terrapene carolina bauri